Confident Neural Network Regression with Bootstrapped Deep Ensembles: Conclusion

 \section{Conclusion}

-In this paper we presented our uncertainty estimation method Bootstrapped Deep Ensembles.
-The BDE confidence intervals have a much better coverage and are better able to detect overfitting than those obtained with standard DE or other popular methods, at a price of just $30\%$ more training time.
+In this paper, we presented our uncertainty estimation method Bootstrapped Deep Ensembles.
+The BDE confidence intervals have much better coverage than those obtained with standard DE or other popular methods, at a price of just $30\%$ more training time.
 BDE improves upon DE because it incorporates the epistemic uncertainty due to the randomness of the training targets, where DE only captures the randomness of the optimization procedure.
 Our simulations show that the randomness of the training targets is substantial, even for larger data sets.

-Where based on asymptotic statistical theory one would expect this variance to be inversely proportional to the number of data points, we observed a slower decay, closer to $1 \over \sqrt{N}$.
+Where, based on asymptotic statistical theory, one would expect this variance to be inversely proportional to the number of data points, we observed a slower decay, closer to $1 \over \sqrt{N}$.
 It would be interesting to study the (asymptotic) behavior of these two components in more detail, also to be able to judge when one can indeed be neglected compared to the other.
+As a potential bonus, to be investigated in more detail in future work, our method appears to better detect overfitting than standard DEs.
+Arguments and initial empirical evidence can be found in \ref{overfittingappendix}.

 In regions with relatively little data, confidence intervals tend to get larger.
 In general, however, we would like to discourage the use of confidence intervals for out-of-distribution detection: confidence intervals may get wider for quite different reasons, in particular when we allow for heteroscedastic noise, and, perhaps more importantly, they simply cannot be trusted in regions with little training data, since the underlying assumptions on which they are based are doomed to be violated.
-A more promising avenue for future work is to combine our method with an orthogonal approach, specifically for OoD detection (such as \citet{ren2019likelihood}).
+A more promising avenue for future work is to combine our method with an orthogonal approach, specifically for OoD detection (such as, for example, \citet{ren2019likelihood}).